Larry Potash joined WGN-TV News in August 1994 and has been anchoring WGN Morning News since 1995, just one year after its inception.

 Larry does in-depth stories about history, science, religion and more.
 In 1996, he travelled to Asia to do a multi-part series on the culture of Hong Kong and the transition to Chinese sovereignty.
 His daily feature, “Larry’s World,” takes a look at the offbeat, fun and sometimes lesser known facts behind various pop culture phenomena and television news-making itself.

 Larry has been recognized for his achievements in broadcasting.
-Four of his nine Emmy Awards have been for Best Anchor.
-The Illinois Broadcasters Association also honored Larry with nine Silver Dome awards for Best Anchor in Chicago.
+Five of his eleven Emmy Awards have been for Best Anchor.
+The Illinois Broadcasters Association also honored Larry with ten Silver Dome awards for Best Anchor in Chicago.

 Larry came to WGN-TV from KOTV-TV in Tulsa, Oklahoma, where he was a weekend anchor and political reporter.
 Prior to that, Larry worked at WFIE-TV in Evansville, Indiana, as a morning anchor.
 He also reported and anchored for KLMG-TV in Longview, Texas.